-The PSR review determined that the current licensing basis remained valid; however, the Koeberg Site Safety Report (KSSR) was deemed to be outdated, and gaps with regard to NNR requirements were identified.
+The PSR review determined that the current licensing basis remains valid; however, the Koeberg Site Safety Report (KSSR) was deemed to be outdated, and gaps with regard to NNR requirements were identified.
 Safety improvements (site characterisation assessments) to address these deviations are included in the PSR integrated implementation plan (IIP) and prioritised to be resolved prior to entry into LTO.
 The site characterisation assessments identified changes in the hazards relating to seismic activity, flooding with tsunami, coastline erosion, and wind speeds.
 Coastline erosion and wind speeds were found to be low-risk hazards to the Koeberg site.
 The tsunami assessment revealed that the probable maximum tsunami (PMT) run-up and inundation were governed by volcanic flank collapse tsunamis.
-Further assessment to gain an understanding of the potential impact on the plant is being conducted.
+Further assessment to gain an understanding of the potential impact on the plant was conducted and concluded that the probability of such a tsunami is low and mitigations exist to ensure the safety of the plant.
+A more detailed analysis to confirm the preliminary findings is included in the LTO integrated preparation plan (IPP), pre-LTO activities, and scheduled for completion prior to LTO.

-Senior Seismic Hazard Assessment Committee (SSHAC) studies are ongoing An interim seismic evaluation based on the Electric Power Research Institute (EPRI) procedure, referred to as the expedited seismic evaluation process (ESEP), was conducted.
-This evaluation provided reasonable assurance that the Koeberg units were sufficiently robust to shut down safely and cope with a significant seismic event and loss of alternating current (AC) power when activities identified in the interim seismic evaluation were performed.
+Relating to the seismic hazard, Senior Seismic Hazard Assessment Committee (SSHAC) studies are ongoing and will be completed prior to LTO.
+An interim seismic evaluation based on the Electric Power Research Institute (EPRI) procedure, referred to as the expedited seismic evaluation process (ESEP), was conducted.
+This evaluation provided reasonable assurance that the Koeberg units are sufficiently robust to shut down safely and cope with a significant seismic event and loss of alternating current (AC) power with few enhancements to be implemented as recommended by the evaluation.
+These activities are included in the LTO IPP.

 The current plant design was assessed during the PSR plant design review to determine the adequacy of Koeberg's design (including design documentation) against the current licensing basis and national and international standards.
-It was found that the plant design largely complied with regulatory requirements and that the design basis conformed to modern national and international safety standards, codes, and practices.
-Among the deviations identified in plant design, one deviation related to unfiltered in-leakage into the control room envelope was graded high.
-The dose to control room operators may exceed the current design basis limit during nuclear accidents.
-Mitigations have been implemented to reduce the risk to operators in the unlikely event of a nuclear accident, and a modification is planned for implementation
+It was found that the plant design largely complies with regulatory requirements and that the design basis conforms to modern national and international safety standards, codes, and practices.
+Although a deviation associated with control room habitability not meeting the dose criterion for accidents was graded as high during the PSR, mitigations have since been implemented to ensure that the dose criterion is met.